 Grapevine Parade of Lights and Main Street Spectacular (December 2, 2021)

 Grapevine, known for its restored 19th- and 20th-century architecture, is often called the Christmas Capital of Texas.
 The annual Grapevine Parade of Lights marches down the historic Main Street with its numerous restaurants, cafes, and galleries.
-More than 100 lighted and brightly decorated floats and marching bands are welcomed and cheered by crowds of spectators.
+More than 100 lit and brightly decorated floats and marching bands are welcomed and cheered by crowds of spectators.
 Santa Claus is the last to arrive in his sleigh.
-Even if you can't make it to the parade, Grapevine is worth visiting for its Main Street Spectacular.
-Millions of lights cover Main Street in Grapevine from late November through early January.
+Even if you can't make it to the parade, Grapevine is still worth visiting for its Main Street Spectacular.
+Millions of lights cover Main Street in Grapevine from late November up to early January.

 Prairie Lights at Lynn Creek Park (November 25–December 31, 2021)